 This will be a chance for new faculty members to meet one another over wine and cheese and hear from two second-year colleagues about what they wished they knew last year.

 This is a safe space for new faculty members to talk about whatever may be on their minds with one another, the Director of the Sherrerd Center, and guests who have valuable experience with the topic being discussed.
 Lunch is provided but please let us know that you're coming at least a few days beforehand by emailing the Sherrerd Center Program Coordinator.

-These seminars meet from noon - 1:00 p.m. in Seelye B8 (unless otherwise indicated), with lunch provided.
-The dates are as follows.
+These luncheons take place from noon - 1:00 p.m. in Seelye B8, with lunch provided.
+The dates for the fall semester are as follows:

 New Faculty should also consider attending the Teaching Arts Lunches and Teaching Circles.